kubernetes/enhancements/keps/sig-node/5972-dynamic-containers/README.md

   - `.spec.containers` must be non-empty (i.e. cannot remove the last container).
   - Container changes cannot be made once a `DeletionTimestamp` is set on the pod.

-In addition to adding & removing containers, container & pod resizes are also now permitted via updates to the main pod resource.
-No permissions beyond `update` on the pod are needed.
+In addition to adding & removing containers, container & pod resizes will also now permitted via this `/dynamic` subresource, along with updates allowed on the main pod resource (including updates to images, gracePeriods, etc.).
 The `resize` subresource will still be supported so that permission to resize *without* permission to modify running code can be granted.
 The same validation rules apply.

+Future extensions that enable additional pod dynamism and mutability (such as dynamic volume provisioning) will be added to this same subresource.

 #### Limitations